 Who Are We?

-This house church site was put together by David and Margaret Allis .
-We ran a missional house church in Devonport Auckland until recently.
-We are now exploring other missional alternatives.
+This house church site was started by David and Margaret Allis, who ran a missional house church in Devonport Auckland until mid 2016 – they are now exploring other missional alternatives.

 We hope this site will serve the emerging missional church (house, home, micro, organic, simple, liquid, street, XYZ, edge) in New Zealand.